joagre/ratatoskr/ideas/r.md

 ### Map  -- `[` a `:` b, ... `]`

-A map can be seen as a function mapping between keys of any type and values of any type.
+A map can be viewed as a function that creates a mapping between keys and values, both of which can be of any type.

+Grok this as well:

 ```
 ?a = [:],                      // En empty map